carmen-ruby/carmen/README.md

 ## How Carmen organizes data

-In order to facilitate support for I18n, Carmen stores the structure of regions seperately from the strings that represent a region's names.
-The defualt data that ships with Carmen is in the iso_data and locale directories, respectively.
+In order to facilitate support for I18n, Carmen stores the structure of regions separately from the strings that represent a region's names.
+The default data that ships with Carmen is in the iso_data and locale directories, respectively.

 ## Overriding structural data

 You might want to tweak the data that Carmen provides for a variety of reasons.
-Carmen maintains an array of paths to laod data from in: `Carmen.data_paths`.
+Carmen maintains an array of paths to load data from in: `Carmen.data_paths`.
 The structure of files in each of these paths should mirror those in the `iso_data` path Carmen ships with.

 To add a new country to the system, you would create a directory (let's use `my_data` as an example),